 The Empire Strikes Back: Han's reply to Princess Leia saying that she loves him was originally supposed to be "I love you too," but Ford ad-libbed "I know," because he felt it to be more like the character.
 The director Irvin Kershner said they had ran through several different lines because the "I love you too" line felt too lovey-dovey for someone like the Loveable Rogue Han Solo, so eventually he just asked Ford to say what felt natural.
 Kershner loved the result — "I know" was the final take, at least before lunch — but George Lucas was afraid it was Mood Whiplash.
 Lucas was proven right when airing for a test audience — but the audience also felt the line was classic Han Solo, so he agreed to leave it in.

-In A New Hope when Luke and Han were rescuing Leia disguised as stormtroopers and Han was forced to respond via radio to their commander, Ford intentionally did not memorize his lines and only briefly looked at what he was supposed to say.
-So while the scene as written is supposed to be Han improvising, "We're all fine here, thank you...
-How are you?"
-Ford played it panicked and grimacing at the last line.
-Again, it was good enough to keep, and provides a great bit of comic relief in the middle of a tense sequence.
+In A New Hope when Han has to pose as a stormtrooper to an Imperial commander via radio, Ford intentionally did not memorize his lines and only briefly looked at what he was supposed to say in order for Han's slightly panicked on-the-spot bluffing to sound more authentic.
+Ford also improvised the "We're all fine now, thank you...
+How are you?" line (and the grimace Han gives after saying it), as well as Han's remark after shooting the speaker "Boring conversation anyway."
+Again, these were good enough to keep, and provide a great bit of comic relief in the middle of a tense sequence.
 Harrison Ford just seems to be a magnet for these.

 He pulled a similar stunt while filming The Fugitive (see details below).